 Background

 The Social Epidemiology and Metabolic Outcomes Research (SEMOR) program is an academic group focused on social, nutritional and obesity epidemiology.
-Our objective is to support healthy ageing and examine how social determinants impact cardiovascular risk differentially in women and men.
+Our objective is to support healthy ageing and

 Our Team